yosymfony/resource-watcher/README.md

 * `getUpdatedFiles()`: Returns an array with the paths of the updated resources.
 * `hasChanges()`: Are they changes in your resources?.

+### Hashing alternatives
+Two hashing classes are included in the package:
+* `Yosymfony\ResourceWatcher\Crc32ContentHash`, which hashes the content of the file
+* `Yosymfony\ResourceWatcher\Crc32MetaDataHash`, which hashes the filename and its last modified timestamp

 ### Rebuild cache

 To rebuild the resource cache uses `rebuild()` method of the class `ResourceWatcher`.